-Celebrated pilot ‘Sully’ urges further updates to Boeing’s 737 MAX – and to older 737s
+Celebrated pilot Capt.
+Sully urges further updates to Boeing’s 737 MAX

 But Sullenberger says these improvements will make 737s safer — both the MAX and the older models — and shouldn’t be shelved due to cost.

 “Is that really something we are comfortable saying out loud to everybody who boards an airplane?” he said.
 “I just don’t think that’s defensible.
-In safety-critical domains, just good enough isn’t.”
+In safety-critical domains, ‘just good enough’ isn’t.”

 Air data and alert system weaknesses